QubesOS/qubes-posts/2021-07-27-minisummit-agenda.md

 presentation will show how to set up and use BTC and XMR cold storage with the most popular wallets for those cryptocurrencies.
 We will also discuss what other measures can be taken to secure offline wallet VM.

-## Summary

-The discussion section will be live meeting on Jitsi.
-The whole event will be also streamed to YouTube on 3mdeb's channel, where we will also accept questions.

-We invite everyone interested to join!